AEADataEditor/aeadataeditor.github.io/_posts/2021-01-05-Answers-to-questions.md

 Ongoing ([Kilts](https://marketingdata.chicagobooth.edu/Anonymous/Welcome), [German SOEP](https://www.diw.de/en/diw_02.c.238223.en/soep_conditions.html#614607), [German Scientific Use Files](https://fdz.iab.de/en/FDZ_Data_Access/FDZ_Scientific_Use_Files.aspx)).
 Repeatedly requesting ([DHS](https://dhsprogram.com/data/), [Afrobarometer](https://www.afrobarometer.org/)) One issue is that data providers tend to have project-specific permissions, and none have a blanket approval for replicators at academic journals (not just AEA).

 Typical answer: "We have not had a request like yours.
 I will need to speak with the director and potentially [data provider/counsel/lawyers]."

+## Gazillion files

+> (via email) We have 26,000 files in our deposit.
+How should we proceed (openICPSR only handles up to 1,000 files)?

+We get this question regularly.
+There are multiple partial answers:

+- When the data provider has assigned a DOI, no need to provide the data.
+An example is the TERRA/MODIS climate data is such an example, see <https://dx.doi.org/10.5067/MODIS/MOD08_M3.061>.
+- If the data provider has not assigned a DOI, we encourage authors to ask their data provider to do so.
+This is the right approach... but it is unlikely to yield a result prior to publication.
+Fallback solutions below.
+- If you have the interest and time to provide a public good, deposit the data separately, thus creating a DOI.
+While the AEA uses openICPSR to handle its replication packages, you can deposit the pure data deposit anywhere.
+A good option (as of January 2021) is [Zenodo](https://zenodo.org), which has an excellent API allowing to download metadata and large quantities of files.
+You would describe the data, and publish a deposit, thus creating a DOI.
+No need to then provide the data as part of the AEA Replication package - just cite it.
+Bonus: use the API to read-in the data for your own research.
+- If all else fails, it is acceptable to ZIP up files by sub-directory (e.g., "zip -rp weather_CPCG.zip weather_CPCG/*" and then describe, as part of setup/processing, how and where to unzip the files.
+Caution: ZIP files on different platforms include addtional directory levels sometimes, so be precise about the directory structure you want.
+Also, the default Windows and Linux zip utilities can only handle ZIP archives up to 2GB, whereas modern macOS archives can handle larger ZIP packages.
+We suggest using 7zip, which is free and cross-platform.

 ## Verifying papers with restricted-access data